Dispersion of active particles in oscillatory Poiseuille flow: Problem formulation

 We consider the long-time transport behavior of ABPs dispersed in a viscous Newtonian solvent confined between two parallel plates with a separation distance of $2H$.
 In the dilute limit, we only consider the dynamics of a single ABP.
 The ABP is assumed to be spherical, and its radius is much smaller than the width of the channel.
 This allows us to treat the ABP as a `point' particle.
 An ABP self-propels with a constant swim speed $U_s$ in a body-fixed swimming direction $\bq$ ($\bq\cdot\bq=1$).
 Due to rotational Brownian motion, the orientation vector $\bq$ undergoes stochastic reorientation.
 The configuration of an ABP at time $t$ is described by its position vector $\bx$ and by the orientation vector $\bq$.
 We define $P(\bx, \bq, t)$ as the probability density function of finding the ABP at position $\bx$ with orientation $\bq$ at time $t$.
 It satisfies the Smoluchowski equation,

 where $\nabla = \partial/\partial \bx$ and $\nabla_R = \bq \times \partial /\partial \bq$ are the spatial and rotational gradient operators, respectively.
 In equation \eqref{eq:smol},

-where $\bu_f$ is the background fluid velocity field, $D_T$ is the translational diffusivity of the ABP, and $\bOmega_f = \frac{1}{2}\nabla \times \bu_f$ is the flow-induced angular velocity.
+where $\bu_f$ is the background fluid velocity field, $D_T$ is the translational diffusivity of the ABP, $\bOmega_f = \frac{1}{2}\nabla \times \bu_f$ is the flow-induced angular velocity, and $D_R$ is the rotational diffusivity of the ABP.
+The inverse of $D_R$, $\tau_R = 1/D_R$, defines the reorientation time.
 At the channel walls, the no-flux boundary condition is satisfied \citep{ezhilan2015transport,peng2020upstream}:

 where $\bm{e}_y$ is the unit normal to the channel walls.
 The longitudinal Cartesian coordinate is $x$ and $y$ is the transverse coordinate.